-Post divorce, many parents can find it difficult to communicate.
-Lingering anger and raw emotion can remain a roadblock, even when it comes to discussing the children you both love.
-While going through her divorce and co-parenting with her ex afterward, Monique Honaman made it her mantra to “always take the high road,” and found a strategy that worked for her:
+After divorce, parents often find it difficult to communicate.
+Lingering anger and raw emotion remain roadblocks, even when it comes to discussing the children you both love.

 Monique Honaman is the author of The High Road Has Less Traffic: honest advice on the path through love and divorce and The High Road Has Less Traffic … and a better view.
 Learn more at www.highroadlesstraffic.com.

-Rosalind Sedacca is the founder of the Child-Centered Divorce Network, a divorce and parenting coach and author of several books and programs on divorce and parenting issues.
-As you navigate the often choppy waters of co-parenting, she encourages you to ask yourself two questions when things get difficult:
+Rosalind Sedacca founded the Child-Centered Divorce Network.
+She is a divorce and parenting coach and the author of several books and programs on divorce and parenting issues.

-Barbara Winter, PhD, has been practicing psychology for 30 years and specializes in divorce recovery.
+Dr. Barbara Winter has practiced psychology for 30 years and specializes in divorce recovery.
 She is also a parenting coordinator.
-When advising a client on co-parenting in a non-friendly, non-cooperative post-separation/divorce situation, she suggests that parents:
+She offers these tips for co-parents who face a non-friendly, non-cooperative separation or divorce.

-Set up a dedicated e-mail box for your ex.
+- Set up a dedicated e-mail box for your ex.
 This helps to compartmentalize things.
-You can open the e-mail account or folder when you are in the right place to take it in and craft a healthy, useful and productive response vs a reactive impulsive response that could be potentially destructive.
-It also provides an email trail since it should ever be needed for court and/or to simply scroll back for any misread and/or misinterpreted clarification.
+You can open the e-mail when you’re in the right frame of mind to craft a healthy, useful, and productive response.
+This is far better than sending an impulsive and potentially destructive response.
+It also creates an email trail, should you need it later.

-Stick to the facts.
-Use friendly, factual language that is direct, without extraneous emotional tone or distractions.
+- Stick to the facts.
+Use friendly, factual language that is direct and without extraneous emotion or distractions.

 Learn more about Dr. Barbara Winter and her work at www.drbarbarawinter.com.

-This handy list of tools from ivemovedon.com will help you automate child support, organize custody visits between mom, dad and other family members, track expenses and maintain a database of contacts important in your child’s life (from the pediatrician to the softball coach to their best friend’s parents and more).
+Click the link below to view a list of handy apps from ivemovedon.com.
+These apps can help you automate child support, organize custody visits between parents and other family members, track expenses, and maintain a database of contacts important in your child’s life, from the pediatrician to the softball coach.